truenas/documentation/content/GettingStarted/SCALEReleaseNotes.md

 iXsystems is pleased to release TrueNAS SCALE 24.04.2.3!
 This is a hotpatch to address two issues in the previous 24.04.2.2 release, primarily affecting some TrueNAS Enterprise customers with High Availability (HA) systems and failover enabled.

+### 24.04.2.3 Known Issues

+* An issue was discovered where the TrueNAS UI can send an improper payload for the Outboard Activity option when re-saving an edit to global network settings ([NAS-131787](https://ixsystems.atlassian.net/browse/NAS-131787)).
+  Users who encounter this issue can upgrade to 24.10.0 where the issue is corrected.

 Please use the 24.04.2 Jira filter links below to see the full changelog and known issues related to the 24.04.2, 24.04.2.1, 24.04.2.2, and 24.04.2.3 releases.

 ## 24.04.2.2 Changelog